Network Use Policy UPPS No. 04.01.05

-Following registration, IT Security will facilitate an information resources risk assessment to ensure compliance with state and university standards and best practices.
-For registration and assessment details, see: http://security.vpit.txstate.edu/tools.html.
+Following registration, the Information Security Office will facilitate an information resources risk assessment to ensure compliance with state and university standards and best practices.
+For registration and assessment details, see the Information Security Office Tools Web page.

 04.06 A department’s administrative head is responsible for designating a server administrator for each server.
-The server administrator shall collaborate with IT Security and Technology Resources as necessary to:
+The server administrator shall collaborate with the Information Security Office and Technology Resources, as necessary, to:

 b. protect the server against exploitation of known vulnerabilities.
-IT Security provides guidance for achieving such protection in its Server Management Technical and Security Standards and Procedures.
-Servers must comply with the provisions in this document anytime they are connected to the University Network.
+The Information Security Office provides guidance for achieving such protection in its Server Management Technical and Security Standards and Procedures.
+Servers must comply with the provisions in this document anytime they are connected to the university network.
 These standards and procedures will evolve over time to address new and evolving threats, so server administrators should refer back periodically for updates;

 c. address and resolve security problems identified with any device for which they are responsible.
-Both IT Security and Technology Resources provide training, consulting, and problem resolution services;
+Both the Information Security Office and Technology Resources provide training, consulting, and problem resolution services;

-e. accommodate risk assessments, vulnerability scans, and penetration tests of their server by IT Security and take steps to mitigate the risks identified by these procedures; and
+e. accommodate risk assessments, vulnerability scans, and penetration tests of their server by the Information Security Office and take steps to mitigate the risks identified by these procedures; and

-f. immediately report system compromises and other security incidents in a timely manner to IT Security at 512-245-HACK (4225) or firstname.lastname@example.org.
+f. immediately report system compromises and other security incidents in a timely manner to the Information Security Office at 512-245-HACK (4225) or firstname.lastname@example.org.